Symplectic realizations of holomorphic Poisson manifolds: Holomorphic Symplectic Realizations of Holomorphic Poisson Manifolds

-We are now ready to conclude the proof of the main theorem of this paper. \begin{proof} [Proof (of Theorem \ref{thm:symplectic-realization-holomorphic})] Let $X$ be a holomorphic Poisson manifold with almost complex structure $J$ and holomorphic Poisson bivector $\pi=\pi_R + i\pi_I$.
-By Lemma \ref{lem:hp-is-pn}, we have that $(X,\pi_I,J)$ is a Poisson--Nijenhuis manifold.
-Denote by $A=(T^*X)_{\pi_I}$, the cotangent Lie algebroid of $(X,\pi_I)$ (as a real Poisson manifold).
-Also fix an affine connection $\nabla^{TX}$ on $X$ (seen as a real manifold) and denote by $\nabla^{T^*X}$ the induced linear connection on $T^*X$.
-Finally, for any two $a,b\in \Gamma(A)$, let $\nabla_a b = \nabla^{T^*X}_{\rho(a)}b$, where $\rho : A \to TX$ is the anchor of the cotangent Lie algebroid.
-Then $\nabla$ is a $A$-connection on $A$.
+We are now ready to conclude the proof of the main theorem of this paper.

+\begin{proof} [Proof of Theorem \ref{thm:symplectic-realization-holomorphic}] Let $(\holom{X}, \pi=\pi_R + i\pi_I)$ be a holomorphic Poisson manifold with almost complex structure $J$ and the underlying real manifold $X$.
+By Lemma \ref{lem:hp-is-pn}, $(X,\pi_I,J)$ is a Poisson--Nijenhuis manifold.
+Let $A=(T^*X)_{\pi_I}$ be the cotangent Lie algebroid of the real Poisson manifold $(X,\pi_I)$.
+Also fix an affine connection $\nabla^{TX}$ on $X$, and denote by $\nabla^{T^*X}$ the induced linear connection on $T^*X$.
+Finally, let $\nabla$ be the $A$-connection on $A$ as in Example \ref{ex:brussel}, which is defined by